-Being the ultimate fall fest, this October tradition in Denver, CO features a tour to the 10-acre pumpkin patch and access to the freshest locally grown pumpkins sold at incredibly reasonable prices!
+Being the ultimate fall fest, this October tradition in Denver, CO, features a tour of the 10-acre pumpkin patch and access to the freshest locally grown pumpkins sold at incredibly reasonable prices!
 Throughout the festival, visitors can check out the booths that sell and exhibit local crafts.

 Food trucks and beer vendors are everywhere, coupled with live music and entertainment for that added festive atmosphere!

 A popular college town, Denver is home to the University of Denver, the University of Colorado Denver, Community College Of Denver, Johnson & Wales University – Denver Campus, Metropolitan State University of Denver, Regis University, and the Rocky Mountain College of Art + Design.

 Celebrate fall at the AppleJack Harvest Festival in Nebraska City!
 This treasured tradition features a spectacular array of apple-inspired food, including apple ciders, apple donuts, candy apples, apple pies, apple salads, caramel apples, and everything else in between!
 The festival draws up to 80,000 visitors each year.

 The AppleJack Harvest Festival is an activities-filled event where attendees enjoy apple harvesting, golf tournaments, fishing demos, laser shows, quilt shows, educational exhibits, “all things apple” contests, games and rides, museum tours, and food trucks, bazaars, and fairs.